 Related Reading: 9 Signs He Regrets Hurting You

-The man who said to you that he’s not good for you might have forgotten the word ‘enough’ in that sentence.
-Often an inferiority complex can drive people to do crazy things and they cannot build the trust in a relationship.
-One of the most common ways people deal with it is by developing a fake superiority
+The man who told you that he’s not good for you might have forgotten the word ‘enough’ in that sentence.
+Often an inferiority complex can drive people to do crazy things and they cannot build trust in a relationship.
+One of the most common ways people deal with it is by developing a fake sense of superiority.

 4. He might want to let you down easy

-If in the future, you accidentally find out that the reason actually was you and not him, then the sense of betrayal you will feel will be more intense than before.
+In the future, if you accidentally find out that the reason actually was you and not him, then the sense of betrayal you will feel will be more intense than before.
 Thus, lying while breaking up with someone is often a bad idea.
-In a short-term relationship, where you both are just cutting your losses, saying ‘I’m not good for you’ and moving on, might be considered an act of kindness, but the same logic might not apply to every other situation.
-But communication in a relationship is very important.
+In a short-term relationship, where you both are just cutting your losses saying, “I’m not good for you” and moving on, might be considered an act of kindness, but the same logic might not apply to every other situation.

 5. He might be confused

-Or, he could just be confused.
+Another explanation for this situation could be that he is utterly confused.
 Most people are when it comes to what they feel and how they should express their feelings.
-Honesty in a relationship is important but most people can’t be honest to themselves and hence find it hard to build trust in a relationship.
+Dishonesty in a relationship can kill its very essence.
+Many of them can’t be honest with themselves and that makes it even harder to be vocal about their opinions.